opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              -h, --help
 	                     show this help message and exit

-	       nodemgr pushxtremio

-	              push XtremIO configuration to collector

-	              --object=OBJECTS
-	                     an  object  to  limit a push* action to. multiple --object <object id> parameters can be set on a single command line

-	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

-	              -h, --help
-	                     show this help message and exit

 	       nodemgr sysreport

 	              push system report to the collector for archiving and diff analysis

 	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

 	              --cron cron mode